I knew meditation was good for me.

 Reading The Happiness Trap book opened my eyes to all of this.
-It was truly life changing.
 I then went on to study under the book’s author Russ Harris.

 3) Bring down my overall stress response.

-Yes, of course meditation can bring down the stress response, but for absolute beginners its a bit like the inflamed muscle and massage example.
+Yes, of course meditation can bring down the stress response, but for absolute beginners its a bit like the inflamed muscle and massage example above.
 There are many easier and gentler ways.

 Once my overall stress response came down, I could finally allow myself to sit with myself and my thoughts.